Smoothieware/SmoothieV2/Firmware/README.md

 On the Prime there are 4 leds..

-1. led3 - smoothie led, flashes slowly when idle, does not flash when busy
+1. led1 - smoothie led, flashes slowly when idle, does not flash when busy
-2. led4 - smoothie led, on when executing moves, flashes when in HALT
+2. led2 - smoothie led, on when executing moves, flashes when in HALT

 Both flash if there was a serious config error.
-All 4 leds flash if there is no sdcard inserted.
+TBD All 4 leds flash if there is no sdcard inserted.

 The debug UART port is on the STLink3 ACM0 on the Nucleo, baud rate 115200.